-Success in Drama requires cooperation and progress in both written and practical components.
-The course includes rehearsals outside the classroom for public performances.
-Students can develop skills in performance, backstage work, audio, and lighting through extracurricular activities.
+Success in Drama requires cooperation and students to be a team player.
+The course may include rehearsals outside the classroom for public performances.
+Students can develop skills in performance and stage management both in class and through participation in extracurricular activities.
 More details are on the school's website.
 Students will also view live theatre and participate in industry-specific workshops.
-In 2024, they worked with Shake and Stir Theatre Company and Queensland Conservatorium Griffith University.
+Wavell Drama has a strong connection with Shake and Stir Theatre Company and Queensland Conservatorium Griffith University - both in delivering live performances to students and in working closely with student actors in short and long-term theatre residencies.
 Students may present their work publicly and collaborate with local primary schools and other Arts areas at Wavell SHS.

-All students studying Drama require theatre blacks for assessment.
-Live theatre excursions may incur a small cost to students.
+- All students studying Drama require theatre blacks for assessment. - Live theatre excursions may incur a small cost to students.